How to Handle Unpaid Invoices: 10 Strategies for Success

 Reach Out via Text

 If you have unpaid invoices still outstanding 5 business days after a friendly reminder, you should try to contact them via text message or social media.
-Maybe their email was down the day you tried to reach them.

 Get your client’s phone number or track them down on LinkedIn and send them a direct message.
 You can use the same one as described above.